sjmarsnc/UserDirectoryReact/README.md

 ## Implementation details

 The list of users for the sample application are obtained dynamically from a public API [here](https://randomuser.me/api/?results=20&nat=us).
 You can easily change the query to return more or fewer users by modifying the value in the results parameter in the call.
+To use your own data, modify the function getEmployees in EmployeeTable.js.